Eurex-Clearing-Messaging-Interfaces/C-Code-Examples/README.md

 ## Running the examples

-The projects consist of one executable files named `demo`, which is created in `<build directory>/qpid-messaging/src`.
+Example executable `demo_qpid-messaging` is created in `<build directory>/qpid-messaging/src`.
 This executable can be run in two modes - as broadcast receiver or as request sender / response receiver.
-The `demo` program accepts following options:
+The `demo_qpid-messaging` program accepts following options:
 ```
-./demo [options] <mode>
+./demo_qpid-messaging [options] <mode>
   Options:" << std::endl;
     -a <account>   Account (default=ABCFR_ABCFRALMMACC1)
     -h <hostname>  Hostname (default=ecaf-fixml-simu1.deutsche-boerse.com)